shuandroid/shuandroid/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m currently working on Tantan.
+I’m currently working on TanTan.
 I’m currently learning Kotlin Coroutines and Flow.

 I hava write some articles for learning in JianShu.